-The guidelines and responsibilities outlined in this appendix are applicable to all Humana subcontractors (delegate).
-The policies in Humana's Provider Manual for Physicians, Hospitals and Other Healthcare Providers (manual), found at https://docushare-web.apps.external.pioneer.humana.com/Marketing/docushare-app?file=5028868, also apply to subcontractors.
+The guidelines and responsibilities outlined in this appendix are applicable to all Humana Healthy Horizons subcontractors (delegates).
+The policies in Humana Healthy Horizons' provider manual for physicians, hospitals and healthcare providers, found at https://docushare-web.apps.external.pioneer.humana.com/Marketing/docushare-app?file=5028868, also apply to subcontractors.

-The information provided is designed primarily for the subcontractor's administrative staff responsible for the implementation or administration of certain functions that Humana has delegated to an entity.
+The information provided is designed primarily for the subcontractor's administrative staff responsible for the implementation or administration of certain functions that Humana Healthy Horizons has delegated to an entity.